COVID-KG uses AI to scan thousands of studies to answer doctors’ coronavirus questions

 COVID-KG provides semantic visualizations like tag clouds and heat maps that allow researchers to get a view of selected relations from hundreds or thousands of papers at a single glance.
 This, in turn, allows for the identification of relationships that would typically be missed by keyword searches or simple word cloud or heatmap displays.

 In a case study, the researchers posed a series of 11 questions typically answered in a drug repurposing report to COVID-KG, like “Was the drug identified by manual or computation screen?” and “Has the drug shown evidence of systemic toxicity?”
-With three drugs suggested by DARPA biologists (Benazepril, Losartan, and Amodiaquine) as targets, they used COVID-KG to construct a knowledge base from 25,534 peer-reviewed papers.
+With three drugs suggested by DARPA biologists (benazepril, losartan, and amodiaquine) as targets, they used COVID-KG to construct a knowledge base from 25,534 peer-reviewed papers.

-Given the question “What is the drug class and what is it currently approved to treat?”
-COVID-KG responded with:
+Given the question “What is the drug class and what is it currently approved to treat?” for benazepril, COVID-KG responded with:

 The team reports that in the opinion of clinicians and medical school students who reviewed the results, COVID-KG’s answers were “informative, valid, and sound.”
 In the future, the coauthors plan to extend the system to automate the creation of new hypotheses by predicting new links.
 They also hope to produce a common semantic space for literature and apply it to improve COVID-KG’s cross-media knowledge grounding, inference, and transfer.